 Well, I guess there are a couple of options.
 You definitely SHOULDN’T buy weed on a streetcorner.
 Just don’t do it.
 But if you were to be walking around the Rambla, which a lot of tourists do, you might get some offers.
 Listen, kids: just say no to drugs.

 Some people, also hanging out around the Rambla, might even offer to take you to a “coffee shop”.

 This is, once again, the legal grey area.
 They’re members of the club, and they can walk you to the door and “recommend” you as a member, having known you for all of two minutes.
 This is pretty shady even as far as legal grey areas go, but in theory it’s possible.

-Additionally, there’s at least one “grow shop” that’s set up a website where you can “obtain” a “recommendation” to get into a club, and they’ll email you some instructions.
+Additionally, there’s at least one “grow shop” that’s set up a website where for a small fee you can “obtain” a “recommendation” to get into a club, and they’ll email you some instructions.
 Sounds about as shady as following some guy you met on the Rambla to an unmarked door somewhere.
 Anyway, Google around and you’ll probably find it.

 Of course, I’m not recommending you do any of this.
 If it were up to me, you’d spend your time in Barcelona meditating on the beach at sunrise, or volunteering at the animal shelter or something.
 But hey: it’s a free country – or at least a constitutional monarchy – so do what you want.

 I was avoiding writing this article for a while, because I don’t really know what’s going on… And because reading Spanish Law to find out is about as enjoyable as being beaten across the face with 1200-page volumes of very boring legalese.

 (Shoutout to Jim, from Boston, who wrote to me about a year ago and asked for some info about cannabis culture, though.
 Sorry it’s taken me this long.)